halide/halide_bazel/README.md

     halide_library() instance.
 *   **http_archive_info** *(Dict, optional)* If present, this should be a dictionary that maps each possible host architecture to a url and (optional) sha256.
-This allows you to specify a particular release of Halide for building, rather than relying on the version that is chosen by halide_configure() and will vary over time.
+This allows you to specify a particular release of Halide for building, rather than relying on the version chosen by halide_configure(), which will vary over time.
 This dict should be of the form:
 ```python
     {
         "darwin": {